russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :alt: alternate text
     :figclass: align-center

     Effect of mismatch on neuron and synapse dynamics.
+Top) Input spike raster plot.
+Top/Middle) Output spike raster plot.
+Bottom/Middle) EPSC traces of different synapses.
+Note that the input spike time is the same but the temporal evolution, which is set by the synaptic paramters is different.
+Bottom) Traces of `Imem` of all neurons in th the output population.
+Note that due to the heterogeneity the spike timing and the temporal dyanmics differ for different neurons.

 .. code-block:: python